schneebergerlab/GameteBinning_tetraploid/Pipeline.md

 =
 This is the pipeline explaining how gamete binning in tetraploid (potato) works.
 Intermediate data (for running gamete_binning_tetra) are provided [here](https://mega.nz/folder/OhkkyDDQ#cb5j-u8BxyCIfxQ-rBAkfQ), if you want to have a test run.

-Required tools
-==
-Note 1: zlib.h is required by some tools (for the purpose of zipping files), please install accordingly.
+Note: zlib.h is required by some tools (for the purpose of zipping files), please install accordingly.

-Note 2: a few publicly available tools are needed,
+Public tools:

 * [samtools 1.9](https://github.com/samtools/)
 * [bedtools v2.27.1](https://github.com/arq5x/bedtools2)